ashstep/CellSociety/doc/DESIGN.md

 In the GUI, the user will pick the TreeFire simulation, so the TreeFireSimulation subclass will be initialized and will take in the XML file. probCatch will be an instance field within TreeFireSimulation, and will be read in from the file upon initialization of the class.

 ###### Switch simulations: use the GUI to change the current simulation from Game of Life to Wator
 The ControlPanel in the GUI will have a "Open new simulation" button which will then allow the use to pick a simulation, and then pick whether to use the default XML file or select a new one.
-A new Simulation subclass object will be initialized with the given XML file and will replace the current one in the main, at which point the GUI object will receive a different `Grid` object to process and render from.
+A new Simulation subclass object will be initialized with the given XML file and will replace the current one in the main, at which point the GUI object will receive a different `Rectangle[][]` object to render.

 ## Design Considerations
 As a group we addressed how to make our code as extendable as foreseeably possible.
 After some discussion, we decided that the best course of action (in regards to various kinds of cells and simulations specifically) would be to make a Simulation and CellType package with the base code extendable so many different kinds can be accounted for.
 Abstract classes make the code much more flexible.
 The pros of this decision include the ability for the code to account for various kinds of items of the same base “type” and future extendibility.
 There would not be many cons to making the class abstract, besides not being able to create something of the abstract class itself, which does not seem like an issue since additional classes can always be added.